 When to wear – Casual, college parties, outing, dating.

+From many types of kurti, overlay type is a style statement in every occasion.
 A bit tight from the waist this type features light weight unique style statement.
 It is a full length elegant looking attire and goes well with tights, churidars, salwar, leggings, palazzo or straight pants.

 When to wear – Party, wedding, romantic date.